MEDSAGE: Enhancing Robustness of Medical Dialogue Summarization to ASR Errors with LLM-generated Synthetic Dialogues: Related Work

 \paragraph{ASR Error Correction} ASR models are prone to producing erroneous dialogue transcripts, especially in challenging environments where the conversation is disrupted by noise.
 These errors can significantly degrade the quality of downstream tasks like summarization using ASR transcriptions.
 Recent advancements in LLMs have shown promise in addressing these ASR errors.
 For instance, \citet{yang2023generative} investigated prompting techniques in correcting ASR errors. \citet{radhakrishnan2023whispering} introduced Whispering LLaMA, a cross-modal generative error correction framework that fuses acoustic information with linguistic representations. \citet{bai2024seed} proposed a seed-based method that enhances ASR outputs by integrating linguistic context during correction, effectively reducing error propagation in downstream tasks. \citet{hu2024large} introduced a method that leverages the inherent noise in audio signals to generate robust language embeddings.
 To provide a standard benchmark for evaluating ASR error correction methods, \citet{chen2024hyporadise} introduced the Hyporadise dataset.
 These techniques are unsuitable for the medical domain because fine-tuning denoising models is often impractical due to the lack of public medical dialogue audio recordings \cite{nanayakkara2022clinical}.
 Additionally, prompting without fine-tuning is only effective for large models \cite{yang2023generative}, which might be impractical, due to privacy concerns when using public APIs or resource constraints when hosting locally.

 \paragraph{Data Augmentation} Data augmentation (DA) is crucial for enhancing model performance by diversifying training examples.
-Traditional DA methods in NLP, such as paraphrasing~\cite{sharma2023and}, back-translation~\cite{sugiyama2019data}, and noise injection~\cite{wang2018switchout}, have been effective in some scenarios, but may not fully capture the complexity of real-world variations.
+Traditional DA methods in NLP, such as paraphrasing~\cite{sharma2023and,li2023team}, back-translation~\cite{sugiyama2019data}, and noise injection~\cite{wang2018switchout}, have been effective in some scenarios, but may not fully capture the complexity of real-world variations.
 Recent LLM advancements have revolutionized DA by using models like GPT-3 and GPT-4 to generate high-quality synthetic data.
 For instance, \citet{chintagunta-etal-2021-medically} use in-context learning with LLMs to create synthetic medical dialogue summaries, while Dialogic~\cite{li2022controllable} employs LLMs to generate annotated dialogues with automatic verification and revision.
-DA is also used to improve robustness against adversarial examples, as used by\citet{liu2020adversarial}, who apply adversarial training to make sentiment analysis models more resilient to noise and variations.
+Similarly, \citet{liu2024context} leverage topic-focused summarization and domain adaptation with LLMs to generate personalized medical dialogues.
+DA is also used to improve robustness against adversarial examples, as used by~\citet{liu2020adversarial}, who apply adversarial training to make sentiment analysis models more resilient to noise and variations.
 Our method differs by addressing the challenges of augmenting medical dialogue data where real ASR transcripts are scarce.
 Instead of relying on heuristic corruptions that don't mimic ASR errors accurately, we use LLMs to generate synthetic dialogues that realistically replicate ASR errors, ensuring the augmented training data better aligns with real-world test conditions.